 The law took effect in 2010 and is the same for this school year.

-Full disclosure: I was a middle school teacher in Springfield; this was the first time I had a job in which people gave me gifts.
+Full disclosure: I was a middle school teacher in Springfield last year, the first time I had a job in which people gave me gifts.
 I received a few small items from my students, including the penguins in the photo accompanying this story, as well as some candles and mugs with cocoa.